 - Process privilege forms and obtain required documentation

-- Conduct ongoing monitoring and verification of license, malpractice insurance, DEA certificate and board certification for all applicable practitioners
+- Ongoing monitoring and verification of license, malpractice insurance, DEA certificate and board certification for all applicable practitioners

-- Conduct ongoing monitoring of sanctions or disciplinary actions such as licensure or Medicare/Medicaid sanctions
+- Ongoing monitoring of sanctions or disciplinary actions such as licensure or Medicare/Medicaid sanctions

 - Maintain active and archived credentials files